rchain/rchain/docs/features.md

 * `validatorA` and `validatorB` send back `BlockApproval`
 * `ceremonyMaster` logs an error about not getting enough signatures on time (`duration`)

-### As a Node operator I want to join network after genesis ceremony
+### As a Node operator I want to join the network after genesis ceremony
 #### A validator catching up after genesis ceremony
 ##### test: not available
 ##### steps: